The 2026 Senate map is tough for Democrats, but Republicans have their own headaches - WTOP News

 All eyes are now on Lara Trump, the president’s daughter-in-law, who is mulling whether to run in her home state as other potential candidates stand by.

-A familiar national Republican face as co-chair of the Republican National Committee during Trump’s 2024 campaign, Lara Trump is now a Fox News Channel host.
-She also had been a visible surrogate during previous campaigns, often promoting her North Carolina roots and the fact that she named her daughter Carolina.

 Having a Trump on the ballot could boost a party that has struggled to motivate its most fervent base when Donald Trump is not running.
-But Lara Trump currently lives in Florida and has so far sounded muted on the prospect of a Senate run.
+But Lara Trump currently lives in Florida and has so far sounded muted on the prospect.

-Other potential contenders include RNC chair Michael Whatley, who led North Carolina’s GOP before taking the national reins and is considered a strong fundraiser and Trump loyalist, and first-term Reps.
+Others possible contenders include RNC chair Michael Whatley, who led North Carolina’s GOP before taking the national job, and first-term Reps.
 Pat Harrigan and Brad Knott.
-While Lara Trump and Whatley are better known nationally, Harrigan is a West Point graduate and Knott is a former federal prosecutor.

-Democrats are waiting on a decision from former two-term Gov. Roy Cooper, who is seen as a formidable candidate by both parties in a state Trump carried by just 3.2 percentage points last year.
-Former Rep. Wiley Nickel has entered the race, but it’s unclear what he would do if Cooper ran.
+Democrats are waiting on a decision from former two-term Gov. Roy Cooper, seen as a formidable candidate by both parties in a state Trump carried by just 3.2 percentage points last year.

 In Georgia, a pickup opportunity with no candidate yet

-Republicans see Georgia and the seat held by Democrat Jon Ossoff as one of their best pickup opportunities.
+Republicans see Georgia and the seat held by Democrat Jon Ossoff as one of their top pickup opportunities next year.
 But the party remains in search of a well-known challenger after failing to persuade term-limited Gov. Brian Kemp to run.

 Michigan GOP waits on Trump